 Inspectors also commented on how the College develops employment, personal and social skills through its subject and extra-curricular activities.
 The College was described as providing “a pleasant and harmonious learning environment in which students thrive” adding that students “enjoy college and attendance is high.”

 A welcoming and inclusive environment

 Our students come from a wide range of backgrounds and we are committed to promoting equality of opportunity and to celebrating diversity.
 In 2015 the College was recognised as a Leader in Diversity which is the highest award that can be granted by the National Centre for Diversity.
-The Leaders in Diversity Award recognises the College's excellence in equality, diversity and inclusion practice its role as an EDI ambassador.
+The Leaders in Diversity Award recognises the College's excellence in equality, diversity and inclusion practice within its role as an EDI ambassador.